rundeck/rundeck/docs/en/09-api/01-chapter10.md

 `max` is the paging size as specified in the request, or with the default value of 20.
 `offset` is the offset specified, or default value of 0.

+### Reporting execution status

+Create a history report entry for an external process.

+URL:

+    /report/create

+Required Parameters:

+* `project` : project name
+* `status` : report status, one of "succeeded", "failed" or "aborted"
+* `title` : Title of the report.
+This should be a short string identifying the process that was run.
+E.g. RunDeck jobs use the Job Group and Job Name, and adhoc execution use the string "adhoc".
+* `summary` : Summary of process, a descriptive summary of the result.
+* `nodesuccesscount`:  number of successful nodes: how many nodes the process succeeded on.
+* `nodefailedcount`: number of failed nodes: how many nodes the process failed on.

+Optional Parameters:

+* `start`: Specify exact date for beginning of the process (defaults to the same as end).
+* `end`: Specify exact date for end of the process (defaults to time the report is received).
+* `script`: Full adhoc command or script that was run, if applicable.
+* `jobID`: Any associated RunDeck Job ID
+* `execID`: Any associated RunDeck Execution ID.

+The format for the `end`, and `start` values is either:  a unix millisecond timestamp, or a W3C dateTime string in the format "yyyy-MM-ddTHH:mm:ssZ".

 ### Listing Resources

 List or query the resources for a project.